top of page

 Recharge & Restore [2 or 3hr]

-Helpers and Healers are exposed to the traumatic experiences of those they serve, leaving them at risk of experiencing compassion fatigue, vicarious trauma, and/or burnout.
-This workshop helps participants to explore the differences and symptoms of compassion fatigue, burnout, and vicarious trauma.
-Participants will be introduced to coping skills to increase self-care and vicarious resistance.
+Helpers and Healers are frequently exposed to the intense traumatic experiences of those they serve, leaving them at significant risk of experiencing compassion fatigue, vicarious trauma, and/or burnout.
+This comprehensive workshop helps participants to explore the nuanced differences and specific symptoms of compassion fatigue, burnout, and vicarious trauma.

 17